-Report: Project Development Team Formation to Update the Citywide Bicycle Transportation Plan (BTP), the creation of Vision Zero policies, and Development of an Outreach Plan
+Report: Project Development Team Formation to Update the Citywide Bicycle Transportation Plan, the creation of Vision Zero policies, and Development of an Outreach Plan

-1. Authorizing staff to form a Project Development Team (PDT) to Update the Citywide Bicycle Transportation Plan and develop Vision Zero policies, and provide direction for developing of a robust outreach plan.
+1. Motion to note and file and provide direction for developing of a robust outreach plan.